Murder in George Yard Buildings

 For Scotland Yard, the murder investigation immediately focused on finding the identity of the soldiers that the two women had been seen with on the night of the murder, as well as identifying the man who was seen by PC Barrett.

-After a lot of trouble, Mary Ann Connolly was traced and put before a line-up of soldiers who had been off duty on the night of the 7th August.
+After a lot of trouble, Mary Ann Connolly was traced and put before a line-up of soldiers who had been off duty on the night of 7 August.
 Two ID parades took place.
 In one, Connolly claimed that the soldiers were not present.
 In the second, she picked out two men who had impeccable alibis.
 PC Barrett also attended an ID parade.
 Again, he picked out men who could account for their movements on that fateful night.
 No conclusive findings arose from the ID parades, and effectively, the murder investigation ground to a halt.

 Was Martha Tabram the First Jack the Ripper Victim?